nguyenhoang2001/AppCalm/README.md

 ***
 ## About our app
 ***
 CALM.
-This is an app that help you change your lifestyle healthier.
+This is an app that help people change their lifestyle healthier.
 We provide users 3 main tab:

 (1)"NCOVID-19": Showing basic information about risk disease,